-- · listed bonds or notes;
+- listed bonds or notes;

 - · unlisted public bonds or notes; and

 - · unlisted private placements of bonds or notes.

 The terms 'bonds' and 'notes' are not used on a uniform basis.
-In our view, bond issues connote long-term debt securities and include straight bonds such as fixed rate bonds, floating rate bonds, convertible bonds, zero-coupon bonds, dual currency bonds, subordinated bonds, warrant bonds, asset-backed securities (ABSs), covered bonds, contingent convertible bonds (CoCos) and write-off bonds.
-Typical note issues imply short- or midterm debt securities and include plain vanilla notes or structured notes.
+In our view, bond issues connote long-term debt securities and include straight bonds such as fixed-rate bonds, floating-rate bonds, convertible bonds, zero-coupon bonds, dual currency bonds, subordinated bonds, warrant bonds, asset-backed securities (ABSs), covered bonds, contingent convertible bonds (CoCos) and write-off bonds.
+Typical note issues imply short or mid-term debt securities and include plain vanilla notes or structured notes.
 For structured notes that qualify as structured products, special regulatory provisions are applicable (see question 15).
 However, several other definitions exist for the terms 'bonds' and 'notes' and a strict distinction according to the term of the debt security may not be possible at all times in practice.

-The Swiss debt market is very active, in particular with respect to bonds and structured notes issues.
+The Swiss debt market is very active, in particular, with respect to bonds and structured notes issues.
 In recent years, Swiss and foreign banks and insurance companies have successfully issued innovative debt instruments for regulatory capital purposes, including CoCos, write-off bonds and other hybrid instruments.
 In addition, Swiss pension funds and private banks require a continuous supply of investment opportunities.
-Consequently, the overall SIX turnover (of all listed securities) increased to 1,148,152 million Swiss francs in the past year (whereas the turnover of bonds was 178,937 million Swiss francs).
+The overall SIX turnover (of all listed securities) in 2017 was 1,346 trillion Swiss francs (whereas the turnover of bonds was 155,536 billion Swiss francs).